-The principles, procedures, and scientific criteria that guide the evaluations are described in the Working Procedures (Screening, Primary Interventions) of the IARC Handbooks of Cancer Prevention.
+The principles, procedures, and scientific criteria that guide the evaluations are described in the Preambles to the IARC Handbooks of Cancer Prevention (Primary Prevention, Secondary Prevention).
 Interdisciplinary working groups of expert scientists review the published studies and evaluate the weight of the evidence that an agent or activity can act as cancer-preventive.

 Agents and activities evaluated include chemopreventive agents, preventive actions, cancer screening, and tobacco control.

 Funding sources for the IARC Handbooks of Cancer Prevention have included:

 - Foundation for Promotion of Cancer Research, Japan

 - Ministère de la Santé, de la Jeunesse et des Sports, France

 - Bill & Melinda Gates Foundation, through the Alliance for Cervical Cancer Prevention (ACCP)